What is a Tooth Extraction?

 Tooth extraction is often one of the best options for certain dental conditions.
 At Sparkle Dental we can help perform the tooth extraction if we determine it is the best procedure for your dental health.

-When you are ready to discuss whether a tooth extraction is right for you and to set up your routine dental exam, give us a call at (617) 430-6404.
+When you are ready to discuss whether a tooth extraction is right for you and to set up your routine dental exam, contact us at (617) 430-6404.